arafkarsh/ms-springboot-334-vanilla/README.md

 ###  Step 1.2 - Compile (Once your code is ready)

 #### 1.2.1 Compile the Code
-Run the "compile" from ms-springboot-334-vanilla
+Execute the "compile" from ms-springboot-334-vanilla
 1. compile OR ./compile (Runs in Linux and Mac OS)
 2. mvn clean; mvn -e package; (All Platforms)
 3. Use the IDE Compile options